Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 The shadows can help you make your stories.
 Look at the lobby gallery.
 It is huge.
 As soon as you walk into the building, you’ll see the space.
 You can use it!

 At times, many people walk over the floor.
 But not everyone walks in a group.
-Wait, and you’ll be able to capture one solo person crossing the lobby.
+Wait, and you can capture one solo person crossing the lobby.
 Indulge yourself in minimal photography.
 You’ll be able to catch one person walking in or out or between the shadows.
 It is a place for minimalism.
 Black and white pictures have the advantage.

 Photography is all timing.
-Maybe we need to be like Henri Cartier-Bresson and his decisive moment.
+We need to be like Henri Cartier-Bresson and his decisive moment.
 It is a waiting game, be patient.
 Don’t hit that shutter button too early or too late.
-I’m not comparing myself to him, but he provides inspiration.
+Think before you touch it.

 You could even sit on one of the lobby gallery sofas, or stand on one of the upper floors and photograph people.
 And you can catch them walking in or interacting with the shadows.
 Tokyo International Forum is great for shadow play.